AdaCore/training_material/courses/fundamentals_of_ada/175_multiple_inheritance/01-introduction.rst

 Multiple Inheritance - Safe Case
 ----------------------------------

-* If only one type has concrete operations and fields, this is fine
+* If only one type has concrete operations and components, this is fine

    .. code:: Ada